sysdiglabs/promcat-resources/resources/ceph/ALERTS.md

 # Alerts
-## CephMgrIsAbsent
-Storage metrics collector service not available anymore.

-## CephMgrIsMissingReplicas
-Storage metrics collector service doesn't have required no of replicas.

-## CephMdsMissingReplicas
-Insufficient replicas for storage metadata service.

-## CephMonQuorumAtRisk
+## [Ceph] Ceph Manager is absent
+Ceph Manager has disappeared from Prometheus target discovery.
+## [Ceph] Ceph Manager is missing replicas
+Ceph Manager is missing replicas.
-Storage quorum at risk
+## [Ceph] Ceph quorum at risk

-## CephMonHighNumberOfLeaderChanges
+Storage cluster quorum is low.
+Contact Support.
+## [Ceph] High number of leader changes
-Storage Cluster has seen many leader changes recently.
+Ceph Monitor has seen a lot of leader changes per minute recently.